-And when the carbon content with the steel is high it forms a 100% martensite of the higher hardness.
-So whenever the hardness is high and the martensite is being formed this combination increases the cracking tendency and embrittlement of the steel.
+So, whenever the hardness is high and the martensite is being formed this combination increases the hardness. cracking, tendency and embrittlement of the steel.
+Now we will see that the way by which carbon steels behave.
+So, this behaviour of the carbon steel during the welding will be observed in number of ways.
+One is the way by which micro structural variation which is observed.

-(Refer Slide Time: 12:51)

-Now we will see that the way by which carbon steels behave, so ah this behaviour of the carbon steel during the welding will be observed in number of ways one is the way by which microstructural variation which is observed and the second one is the way by which the inclusions present in the steel will be responding and then third is the kind of the pores which are formed during the welding of the carbon steel.
-So starting with the structural variation in the weld metal during the welding of the carbon steel.
-So we know that whenever the welding or the fusion welding is applied there will be variation in temperature right from the room temperature in which the welding is been performed metal the base metal in its original condition initial stage condition and on the other hand the weld metal which has been produced after fusion of the base metal will have the highest temperature corresponding to the melting point or more.
-So if we see one side we have room temperature and another side we have the temperature corresponding to the melting point of the base metal and in-between will have the gradually reducing temperatures.
-So the peak temperatures attained by the different locations away from the weld metal will be different and so what will say that the weld thermal cycle of the different locations will be changing.
-And that weld thermal cycle is measured in terms of the temperature variation as a function of time where will be seeing the rate at which temperature rises and then how fast it comes down.
-So basically we have to see the heating rate of a particular location, then the peak temperature heating rate, then the peak temperature attained and then how long that is the soaking is happening.
-And there after the kind of cooling rate being experienced, in general the point closer to the fusion boundary heating rate is high, peak temperature is high, so high temperature soaking at high temperature is also longer and the cooling rate is high.
-All these parameters are on the higher side for the regions which are close to the fusion boundary and on moving away from the fusion boundary the values of all these parameters will be decreasing.
-So since the different points will be experiencing the different heating rates different peak temperatures, different soaking time and different cooling rates, so there will be huge heterogeneity in the microstructure regions which are very close to the fusion boundary or as the cooling rate is very high and the temperature is being retained for longer time.
-So they will be having the coarse grains+martensitic or the banide, or the pearlite and the ferritic phases as per the composition of the steel mostly the martensite and the ferritic phases are formed in very coarse grain size next to the fusion boundary as per the composition of the base metal.
-On moving away from we get the fine grained coarse Hz then partially refined Hz and then base metal.
+And the second one is the way by which the inclusions present in the steel will be responding and then third is the kind of the pores which are formed during the welding of the carbon.
+So, starting with the structural variation in the weld metal during the welding of the carbon steel.
+So, we know that whenever the welding or the fusion welding is applied there will be variation in temperature right from the room temperature in which the welding is being performed metal the base metal in its original condition initial stage condition.
+And on the other hand the weld metal which has been produced after fusion of the base metal will have the highest temperature corresponding to the melting point or more.
+So if we see one side we have room temperature and another side we have the temperature corresponding to the melting point of the base metal and in between will have the gradually reducing temperatures.

+So the peak temperatures attained by the different locations away from the weld metal will be different and so what we will say that the weld thermal cycle of the different locations will be changing and that weld thermal cycle is measured in terms of the variation as a function of temperature variation as a function of time where we will be seeing the rate at which temperature rises and then how fast it comes down.
+So basically we have to see the heating rate of a particular location, then the peak temperature heating rate, then the peak temperature attained and then how long that is the soaking is happening and thereafter the kind of cooling rate being experienced in general.
+The point closer to the fusion boundary heating rate is high, peak temperature is high, so high temperature, soaking at a high temperature is also longer and the cooling rate is high.
+All these parameters are on the higher side for the regions which are close to the fusion boundary.
+And on moving away from the fusion boundary the values of all these parameters will be decreasing.

+since the different points will be experiencing the different heating rates, different peak temperatures, different soaking time and different cooling rates.
+So there will be huge heterogeneity in the microstructure.
+Regions which are very close to the fusion boundary they Since the cooling rate is very high and the high temperature is being retained for longer time, so they will be having the coarse grains plus martensitic or the bainitic. or the pearlitic and the ferritic phases as per the composition of the steel.
+Mostly the martensite and the ferritic phases are formed in very coarse grain size next to the fusion boundary as per the composition of the base metal.